 Colorado Early Colleges (CEC) is the largest and most successful network of tuition-free public charter schools in the state and provides Colorado families with accessible, flexible, and individualized learning with a direct path to debt-free college degrees and career credentials through our four middle school and seven high school campuses, our college direct locations, and our online learning options.
-In addition, we offer part-time enrollment options for oncampus and online learning to both homeschool students and non-public school students to supplement and enhance their academic and elective studies.
-Included in this offering is our Everest Point Homeschool Academy, where homeschool students from kindergarten through the 12th grade can attend classes one day per week.
+In addition, we a Homeschool Enrichment Academy, where homeschool students from 5th through 12th grade can attend classes one day per week.

-The CEC Windsor (CECW) campus opened in 2019 enrolling students in grades 6-8.
-Fall 2022, CECW will be offering educational opportunities to full and part-time students in grades 6-12.
+The CEC Windsor (CECW) campus opened in 2019 and enrolls students in grades 6-12 full time, and 5-12 homeschool.
 All CEC campuses are smaller than traditional public schools, giving students and staff the opportunity to build caring and supportive relationships ensuring that students reach their career and academic goals by graduating with a no cost associate degree and/or career pathway certifications.
 CEC pays for tuition, fees, and books removing all financial barriers for students to achieve their degree and certifications.